Lelley

 Lelley is a small village in the civil parish of Elstronwick, in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 7 mi north-east of Kingston upon Hull city centre and 3 mi north of Hedon.

 Lelley was formerly a township in the parish of Preston, in 1866 Lelley became a civil parish, on 1 April 1935 the parish was abolished and merged with Elstronwick.
 In 1931 the parish had a population of 112.

 Lelley comes from the word 'Lelle' which means 'clearing in the woods'.

 The village contains a public house, two benches (one a war memorial and the other a millennium bench) and a telephone box.

 Lelley Wesleyan Methodist Church was built in the village in 1859.

-In 1823 Lelly was in the parish of Preston and the Wapentake and Liberty of Holderness.
+In 1823 Lelley was in the parish of Preston and the Wapentake and Liberty of Holderness.
 Population was 119, which included a carrier who operated between the village and Hull once a week.

-The Lelley Windmill, a six-storey corn mill completed in 1790, is a Grade II* Listed Building.
+Lelley Windmill, a six-storey corn mill completed in 1790, is a Grade II* Listed Building.